Skip to content

 We have a range of strategies and programmes to support all our children with additional strategies for children identified as being in receipt of the “pupil premium” when they are needed.

-The impact of PP Funding is reviewed each term, led by Senior Leader Annabel Jannece.
+The impact of PP Funding is reviewed each term, led by Senior Leaders Annabel Jannece and Clare Reddick.

 Guiding Principles

-Our policy is shared with parents and is available online
+Our strategy is shared with parents and is available online

 All pupils in the PP group must be considered for support to raise attainment or other factors which could lay the foundation for future learning

-Consistent high quality support is monitored by the school, avoiding wastage of precious financial resources
+Consistent high quality support is monitored by the school

 All our staff are aware of pupils receiving the PP and how funding is being spent